Yue-Q/NLP_FULLSTACK_WEB_APP/README.md

 <a name="db"></a>

 ### Database
-The project is supported with MongoDB to store the user's information.
-Here we use `pyMongod` to connect the server with MongoDB.
+The project is supported by MongoDB to store the user's information.
+Here we use `pyMongo` to connect the server with MongoDB.

 <a name="depen"></a>